 The Coronavirus Campus Liaisons will:

-- Provide a daily report on COVID-19 exposures using a checkbox survey similar to the one previously provided to them (see Supplemental Guidelines: ‘Coronavirus Campus Liaisons, Letter and Data Gathering Process’).
+- Ensure that all campus constituents have the appropriate documentation, including proof of either a negative test or vaccination status to enter campus.
+Provide a daily report on COVID-19 exposures using a checkbox survey similar to the one previously provided to them (see Supplemental Guidelines: ‘Coronavirus Campus Liaisons, Letter and Data Gathering Process’).
 Liaisons will provide this report to the SVC for Institutional Affairs and the Campus Reopening Committee.

 - Provide data reporting to ensure campus and Central decision-makers can calibrate reopening/reclosing plans based on the health status of the CUNY community.
 This data will be reviewed as necessary by the Chancellery/COO’s Office and Campus Reopening Committees with local and state health officials.